Guikingone/PantherExtension/doc/client.md

     Then I should see 2 comments
 ```

-During this scenario, the extension will create a new client and let you switch to it if needed.
+During this scenario, the extension will create a new client and let you switch to if needed.
-Once the scenario is done, the clients are automatically reset and you can continue to use the "default" client.
+Once the scenario done, the clients are destroyed then you can continue to use the "default" client.